eingress/rust-whois/LIBRARY_USAGE.md

 # Library Usage Guide

-This guide provides comprehensive examples for using the whois service as a Rust library in your applications.
+This guide provides comprehensive examples for using the **RDAP-enabled** whois service as a Rust library in your applications.

+## 🚀 Three-Tier Lookup System

+The library automatically uses a **revolutionary three-tier approach**:
+1. **RDAP First** - Modern, structured JSON responses (450-800ms)
+2. **WHOIS Fallback** - Universal coverage for any domain (~1300ms)
+3. **Smart Caching** - Repeated lookups served in ~5ms

+Your code stays simple - the library handles the complexity!

 ## 📦 Installation